 All our staff have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education and sharing nude and semi-nude images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including linked to county lines), radicalisation and sharing nude and semi-nude images and/or videos can be signs that children are at risk.